 Hickory Trees Provide Shade

-Hickory trees are a high-branching variety that often grow quite tall.
+Hickory trees are a high-branching variety that often grows quite tall.
 They have long and narrow leaves and an attractive, "shaggy" bark.
 For many people, hickory trees are highly symbolic of the eastern United States, where they grow wild.
 Because hickory trees can grow so tall and drop many nuts in the autumn, they are best planted away from structures, where they can be fully appreciated on their own.
 It is also a good idea to plant at least two trees so that they can pollinate one another.

-Hickory Trees grow to large heights
+Hickory Trees grow to enormous heights